Difference-in-Differences Estimators When No Unit Remains Untreated: Introduction

 \subsection{Applications}

 We first revisit \cite{garrett_tax_2020}.
-In the 2002 Job Creation and Worker Assistance Act, the US government introduced a bonus depreciation regulation, whereby firms can deduct around 30 percent of the purchase price of a new investment from their taxable income when the investment is made, yielding a decrease in the present value of investment costs.
+In the 2002 Job Creation and Worker Assistance Act, the US government introduced a bonus depreciation regulation, whereby firms can deduct around 30 percent of the purchase price of a new investment from their taxable income, yielding a decrease in the present value of investment costs.
 The authors define a county-level treatment capturing exposure to that reform.
-12 counties out of 2,954 are untreated, but the number of untreated counties is too low to use them only as the control group, so we also use quasi-untreated counties.
-Our nonparametric WAS estimate indicates a positive and significant treatment effect on employment, around twice as large as the paper's TWFE estimate, and we find little evidence of differential pre-trends between untreated and quasi-untreated counties and the whole population.
+Our nonparametric WAS estimate indicates a positive and significant treatment effect on employment, around twice as large as the paper's TWFE estimate, and we find little evidence of differential pre-trends.
 Thus, the paper's result seems robust to allowing for heterogeneous effects.

 We then revisit \cite{pierce2016surprisingly}.
 Since 1980, US imports from China have been subject to the low Normal Trade Relations (NTR) tariff rates reserved to WTO members.
 However, those rates required uncertain and politically contentious annual renewals.
 Without renewal, US tariffs on Chinese imports would have spiked to higher non-NTR rates.
 When China joined the WTO in 2001, the US granted it Permanent NTR (PNTR).
 This eliminated a potential tariff spike, equal to the difference between the non-NTR and NTR tariff.
 This so-called NTR-gap treatment varies substantially across industries and is strictly positive for all of them.
-We start by testing whether there are quasi-untreated industries, and find that the test is not rejected.
 Our nonparametric WAS estimates are noisy, and most of them are insignificant.
-However, we find that after accounting for industry-specific linear trends, pre-trends tests of the parallel-trends assumption underlying TWFE estimators are not rejected, and the test of \eqref{eq:lin_intro} is also not rejected.
-Then, TWFE estimators with industry-specific linear trends may be reliable in this application.
+However, after accounting for industry-specific linear trends, pre-trend tests of the parallel-trends assumption underlying TWFE estimators are not rejected, and the test of \eqref{eq:lin_intro} is also not rejected.
+Then, TWFE estimators with industry-specific linear trends may be reliable.
 They yield negative and marginally significant effects of eliminating a potential China-tariffs spike on US employment, that are smaller than in \cite{pierce2016surprisingly}.